grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

   (+ (_ a IsInteger )(* (_ b IsInteger )(_ x )))
   Out> a _IsInteger+b _IsInteger*_x;

-{Yacas} maintains structures of transformation rules, and tries to match them to the expression being evaluated.
+Yacas maintains structures of transformation rules, and tries to match them to the expression being evaluated.
 It first tries to match the structure of the pattern to the expression.
 In the above case, it tries to match to {a+b*x}.
 If this matches, local variables {a}, {b}